keshihua5/Microsoft-1st-Round-Interview/XAM SMTP Internet - Enterprise (EXO + EOP).md

 ## Monitor Goals

 Monitor the path of mail transmission through internet submission of mail to EOP FDs through EXO HUBs.
-This Probe runs/alerts on the following Scopes:
+This probe runs/alerts on the following scopes:

 - **EXO Dag scoped**:
   This alerts on a Dag level when availability goes down.